I watched Camelot the same time I watched Game of Thrones. Damn it was crap lol. Looking forward to Dexter and Fringe comming out soon

 4) Get back to the gym and build more muscle!

-Message to all New comers and lurkers: Don't be Afraid to post even if some of the topics might be out of your league don't hide in the shadows jump into General Topic and get to know some of the girls and guys on the forum
+Message to all New comers and lurkers: Don't be Afraid to post even if some of the topics might be out of your league don't hide in the shadows jump into Hidden Content and get to know some of the girls and guys on the forum

 ps it's Graeme - not Graham